stevepryde/rustnaughts/README.md

 Naughts is a simple naughts and crosses "engine" including a collection of AI bots.

-It is intended to be a sandbox for testing AI / machine learning algorithms.
+It is a sandbox for testing AI / machine learning algorithms on turn-based 2-player games.

-Only a subset of features are currently supported.
 Refer to the python project for more details: [https://github.com/stevepryde/spnaughts](https://github.com/stevepryde/spnaughts)